Anglebase/Cup/docs/cup.md

 Among them:
 + `project-name`Indicate the project name, which can only consist of uppercase and lowercase letters, numbers, and underscores.
 + `project-type`Indicate the project type, which is used to indicate which builder plugin should be called when the project executes other commands.
-By default, it is`binary`
+By default, it is`binary`.
 + `project-dir`Indicate the directory where the project is generated, which by default is the current command execution directory.

 ### `build`